19+ Must Have Items for Traveling With a Baby

 Baby Travel Gear - Baby Carrier

-Many people also swear by baby wraps/slings, which are basically a big bit of fabric you wrap around you and the baby like these ones or these ones, but I was never quite able to get the hang of it!
+Many people also swear by baby wraps/slings, which are basically a big bit of fabric you wrap around you and the baby like these ones or these ones, but I was never quite able to get the hang of it with him, although our second child LOVED it.

 Travel Stroller/Pram